smartbit4all/platform-gradle/README.md

 - make compileJava depend on genAll if runGenAllOnCompile == true

 Limitations:
-- only one of genModel/genApiRestClient/genApiRestServer can be true at a time!
+- genApiRestClient and genApiRestServer cannot be true at the same time!